Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README.md

 >In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `SPA\src\app\auth-config.ts` file.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-angular-spa` app copied from the Azure Portal.
+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-angular-spa` app copied from the Azure portal.
 1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Azure AD tenant ID.
 1. Find the key `Enter_the_Web_Api_Scope_here` and replace the existing value with *scope* you created earlier e.g. `api://{clientId}/access_as_user`.